GreenDelta/openLCA2-manual/src/processes/tab_documentation.md

 - Reviews:
-	- Define reviewers of the process and access their review reports
+	- Define reviewers of the process and access their review reports.
+Moreover, details about the review method and qualtiy assessment are provided.

 ![](../media/source_review.png)